-- Must be 4 years discharged from a Chapter 7 bankruptcy
+- Must be four years discharged from a Chapter 7 bankruptcy

-- Must be 2 years discharge from the chapter 13 bankruptcy
+- Must be two years discharge from the Chapter 13 bankruptcy

-- Must be 7 years seasoned from a mortgage foreclosure
+- Must be seven years seasoned from a mortgage foreclosure

-- Must be 4 years season from a short sale
+- It must be four years season from a short sale

-- Must receive an automated approval from the automated underwriting system (AUS)
+- Must receive automated approval from the automated underwriting system (AUS)

 Texas has one of the hottest housing markets in the United States.
-Many residents from other high taxed states like New York, Illinois, California are fleeing to Texas due to the low cost of living.
+Many residents from other high-taxed states like New York, Illinois, and California are fleeing to Texas due to the low cost of living.

 Texas Cash-Out Refinance Guidelines On Government Versus Conventional Loans

-- FHA, VA, and USDA loans are not permitted under section (a)(6)
+Texas state law mandates FHA, VA, and USDA loans are not permitted to do cash-out refinance in Texas.

 2% FEE rule: